TomasBoda/agent-lang/thesis.md

 The `step(): number` function returns the current step, starting from 0.

+## 3. Interpreter API
+The following sections describe the public API of the AgentLang interpreter.

-## 3. Implementation
+## 4. Implementation
-The following sections describe the basics about the AgentLang interpreter's implementation and point out the most important or interesting parts of its architecture and functioning.
+The following sections describe the basics about the AgentLang interpreter's implementation and point out the most important and interesting parts of its architecture and functioning.

-### 3.1 Overview and Architecture
+### 4.1 Overview and Architecture
 The AgentLang's interpreter is written in TypeScript.
 The choice of this specific language resulted from various reasons.
-First and foremost, we needed good compatibility and integrability with the web-based interface, which is the primary environment where AgentLang is used.
-Furthemore, there was no strong need for high performance, since AgentLang is intended mainly for simple simulations as a proof of concept of the language itself.
-Since modern web applications are written mainly in JavaScript frameowks and we opted for the TypeScript-based Next.js framework for the web interface, TypeScript felt like a solid choice and a common ground for this project.
+First and foremost, we needed good compatibility and integrability with the web-based interface, which is the primary environment where AgentLang is intended to be used.
+Furthemore, there was no primary need for high performance, since AgentLang is intended mainly for simple simulations, as a proof of concept of the language itself.
+Since modern web applications are written mainly in JavaScript frameworks and we opted for the TypeScript-based Next.js framework for the web interface, TypeScript felt like a natural choice and and common ground for this project.

 The interpreter itself follows an architecture resembling a pipeline architectural style.
 It consists of five main parts, which are symbolizer, lexer, parser, runtime and intepreter.
-The AgentLang source code is passed to the symbolizer, which splits the source code into individual symbols and their positions.
-These are forwarded to the lexer, which tranforms the input symbols into tokens.
+The AgentLang source code is passed to the symbolizer, which splits the source code into individual symbols, each holding information about their positions in the source code.
+These are then forwarded to the lexer, which tranforms the input symbols into tokens.
 Tokens represent low-level units of the program, such as keywords, language-specific symbols, identifiers, numbers etc. This step is called lexical analysis.
 Tokens are then passed to the parser, whose main function is to analyze these tokens and their order, validate them and generate a tree-like structure representing the semantics of the program.
 This step is called semantic analysis and it produces a so called abstract syntax tree (henceforth referred to as AST) holding the entire structure of the program.
-If the program is without any lexical or semantical errors, the AST is passed to the runtime module, which is responsible for traversing the structure, interpreting it in real-time and producing the program's output.
-All of these four modules are controlled by the interpreter module, which takes source code as its input, runs it through the four aforementioned modules and provides the result of the program.
+If the program is without any lexical or semantical errors, the AST is passed to the runtime module, which is responsible for traversing the AST structure, interpreting it in real-time and producing the program's output.
+All of these four modules are controlled by the interpreter module, which takes source code as its input, runs it through the four aforementioned modules and outputs the results of the program.

-#### 3.1.1 Symbolizer
+#### 4.1.1 Symbolizer
 Symbolizer is a very simple module responsible for one task only - to convert the source code to individual symbols and produce metadata for each symbol, such as its position in the source code.
-Although it can be a part of the lexer module itself, we decided to put it to a standalone module for better modularity and code readability.
+Although it can be part of the lexer module itself, we decided to put it to a standalone module for better modularity and code readability.

-The main and only method in the symbolizer module is `symbolize()`, which produces an array of symbols.
+The primary and only method in the symbolizer module is `symbolize()`, which reads the source code character by character and produces an array of symbols.
 ```ts
 public symbolize(): Symbol[] {
   const symbols: Symbol[] = [];